AadamZ5/dev-disp/README.md

 # dev-disp

-I have a device with a screen, why can't I use it as another display for my laptop?!? `dev-disp` is a utility to use your Android device as a screen for your Linux laptop, **without** latent tech like VNC or RDP.
+I have an Android device with a screen, why can't I use it as another display for my laptop?!? `dev-disp` is a utility to use your Android device as a screen for your Linux laptop, **without** latent tech like VNC or RDP.

 ## Goal